- 3-Minute Article

 You’ve done it!
 After decades of saving and investing, you’ve made it to retirement.
 But while this milestone marks the end of one chapter of your life, it’s also the beginning of another.

-This transition naturally brings questions about changes you might need to make to your financial plan to secure the retirement lifestyle you’ve envisioned.
+This transition naturally raises questions about potential changes to a financial plan in order to secure your desired retirement lifestyle.
 To help you think through these options, here are answers to common questions you may have as you enter retirement:

 Q: Should I make major changes to my investments?

 A: If you’ve been shifting your savings into more stable investments leading up to retirement, your portfolio shouldn’t need a big shake up.
-In fact, it’s important to keep at least some of your money in stocks or other investments with good growth potential to protect against the risk of outliving your savings.
+In fact, it’s important to consider keeping at least some assets in stocks or other investments with good growth potential to protect against the risk of outliving savings.

 Of course, stocks have potential to rise and fall with the market.
-If you’re worried about that uncertainty, you might add a source of guaranteed income to your savings mix, such as an annuity—these products can mean you’ll have a stable source of income to pay your bills, regardless of what happens in the market.
+If you’re worried about that uncertainty, consider adding a source of guaranteed income to your savings mix, such as an annuity—these products can provide a stable source of income to pay bills, regardless of what happens in the market.

 Q: Which sources of income should I use first?

 A: You’ve probably worked with a financial advisor to develop a savings withdrawal strategy before retirement.
 Now is the time to put that plan into action.
-Your plan can include options like these to help you make the most of your savings:
+The plan can include options like these to help make the most of your savings:

 - If you’re over age 70½, you’re required to claim Social Security and begin taking required minimum distributions (RMDs) from your retirement accounts.